Alyxfranck/Mushroom/README.md

 # Mandelbulb Generator

-This project is a Mandelbulb generator implemented in JavaScript.

-## Description

-This project generates a Mandelbulb, a three-dimensional fractal that is a generalization of the one-dimensional Mandelbrot set and two-dimensional Julia set.
+This project is a Mandelbulb generator implemented in JavaScript and Python.
+Seven different Mandelbulb instances are rendered in a Flask app, each receiving live weather data from the OpenWeather API.
+Each instance represents a mushroom that grows dynamically based on live data to its intended size and lifespan, then decays and regrows, repeating the cycle.

 ## Installation